 If you have access to a circuit breaker box, check to see if a fuse has blown.
 It will be out of position and will likely display a different color than the other switches.
-If a circuit breaker has popped, first turn off some of the items in the powerless portion of the home that were turned on or plugged in to an electrical outlet.
+If a circuit breaker has popped, first turn off some of the items in the powerless portion of the home that were turned on or plugged into an electrical outlet.
 Next, flip the popped switch back into the correct position.
 This should solve the problem and restore power.
-If the breaker switch is out of position and won’t reset, this is the time to call a Hampton Roads electrician.
+If the breaker switch is out of position and won’t reset, this is the time to call a Virginia Beach electrician.

 A Ground Fault Circuit Interrupter (GFCI) is a safety device required by City code on all electrical outlets that are located near sinks, bathtubs and other water sources.
 They are also frequently found on outdoor electrical receptacles.
 In the event of contact with water, the device automatically shuts off power to the circuit, limiting or preventing electrical shock.
 The GFCI has a test and reset switch.
 If the power is off in the bathroom, kitchen or laundry room, check the GFCI switches.
 Make sure the area is dry and clear of any water hazards before pushing the reset switch.
 If the device doesn’t reset, call a Hampton Roads electrician.

 Get Help from a Trained Virginia Beach Electrician